Jump to Camino Sanabrés Stages

 Brief, Rough Shortcut to VilarelloBrief, Rough Shortcut to Vilarello

 The shortcut ends by joining the OU-0452, shown here, in Vilarello.
 Turn left as shown to walk again on the pavement.
-You are about 10.8 kilometers into the day on the Camino Sanabrés, Cea to Estación de Lalín.
+You are about 11.3 kilometers into the day on the Camino Sanabrés, Cea to Estación de Lalín.

 Rejoin the OU-0452 in VilarelloRejoin the OU-0452 in Vilarello

-The Camino does not actually take you through the town of Vilarello, but to the south of it on the OU-0452.
+The Camino does not actually take you through the town of Vilarello, but to the south of it along the OU-0452.
 You continue to walk on this road for about 1/2 kilometer, until you see the turn to the right, onto another old pathway, shown below.

 Leave the OU-0452 Again on this PathLeave the OU-0452 Again on This Path